louisvarley/mbiiez/README.md

 ## Update ##

-Launching with mbii will load RTVRTM service twice for some reason.
+Launching with mbii command will load RTVRTM service twice for some reason.

 The OpenJK binaries and engine will no longer be downloaded or used.